whitschroder/remote-sensing/_sources/topo.md

 Several visualizations can be displayed at one time using transparency or blending.
 Adding a 50% transparency to an upper layer over a lower layer can be useful, for example placing a transparent DEM over hillshade or slope.
 Blending, in contrast, more evenly combines two layers.
 Multiply is commonly used to darken imagery, where whiter areas become transparent in the top layer and blacker areas become darker by multiplying the colors of the base and upper layer.

 The transparency option is available in ArcGIS Pro by selecting the appropriate layer in the Contents, clicking Raster Layer at the top of the screen, and changing Transparency (the default is 0.0%, meaning no transparency).
 Blending is available underneath the Transparency option, next to Layer Blend (the default is Normal, with many additional options under the dropdown).
-In QGIS Pro, right-click the appropriate layer in the Contents, and select Properties.
+In QGIS, right-click the appropriate layer in the Contents, and select Properties.
 Under Transparency, Global Opacity will change the transparency of the layer (the default is 100.0%, meaning full opacity).
 Blending is available in Symbology under Layer Rendering and Blending mode (the default is Normal, with many additional options under the dropdown).
 Note that transparency and blending will always be applied to the first/upper selected layer, and will affect the second/lower layer, which must be placed immediately below the first/upper layer (or any layers between them must be turned off/deselected).

 A [Red Relief Image Map](https://www.rrim.jp/en/) has become a popular topographic visualization technique.
 This approach blends (multiplies) a red slope map over an openness or simplified local relief model.
 Instructions to create a simple red relief surface are available at the [Ancient Maya Settlement blog](https://ancientmayasettlement.com/2022/02/12/a-recipe-for-simple-red-relief/).